National Equine Health Plan

 • Private Research Foundations

-1. Research Reporting: Research findings are reported in scientific journals and subsequently published in the lay press.
+3. Research Reporting: Research findings are reported in scientific journals and subsequently published in the public newspapers, websites, and magazines.
 Results are also presented at scientific veterinary and animal science meetings as well as to horse owner organizations.
 Reports from new research are distributed by the EDCC, the AAEP, and the American Horse Council (AHC).

 Objective: To have a consistent and systematic approach to disease diagnosis and reporting.
 Accurate and rapid diagnostic tests are sought through research.

-Due to the nature of infectious diseases, rapid diagnosis of a disease is essential to decrease disease spread and provide time to initiate treatment.
+Due to the nature of infectious diseases, rapid diagnosis of a disease is essential to limiting disease spread and providing time to initiate treatment.
 Some diseases require diagnosis by approved laboratories to ensure that testing meets specific standards.
-Some reportable diseases require confirmation of a diagnosis at NVLS.
-The following factors and procedures are essential to diagnose an infectious disease:
+Some reportable diseases require confirmation of a diagnosis at (NVSL) The following factors and procedures are essential to diagnose an infectious disease:

-2. Laboratory Diagnosis: Laboratory diagnosis utilizes specimens such as blood, different secretions or excretions, and tissue samples to complete a variety of tests which indicate exposure to or the identity of an infectious disease agent.
+2. Laboratory Diagnosis: Laboratory diagnosis utilizes specimens such as blood, different secretions or excretions, and tissue samples to complete a variety of tests which indicate exposure to or the identity of an infectious disease.
 Various technologies are utilized for infectious diseases, such as bacterial or viral culture, serologic antibody tests or polymerase chain reaction (PCR).
 The sample must be collected and handled appropriately to ensure an accurate diagnosis.
-Laboratory tests can take a variable amount of time depending on the procedure and technology involved, States may require certain reportable disease tests be conducted at a designated state-approved laboratory which has implemented a quality control program that ensures accuracy and reliability of diagnostic testing.
-Laboratory testing for specific diseases that are reportable to USDA-APHIS must be confirmed at NVSL.
+Laboratory tests can take a variable amount of time depending on the procedure and technology involved, states may require certain reportable disease tests be conducted at a designated state-approved laboratory which has implemented a quality control program that ensures accuracy and reliability of diagnostic testing.
+Laboratory testing for specific diseases that are reportable to USDAAPHIS must be performed or confirmed at NVSL.

-3. Laboratory Reporting: Laboratory reports of disease are reported to veterinarians or, in the case of reportable diseases, to SAHOs.
+3. Laboratory Reporting: Laboratory results are sent to veterinarians or, in the case of reportable diseases, to SAHOs.
 Reportable disease information is released to owners by SAHOs (reportable diseases vary between states).
 The accuracy of laboratory tests is variable for some diseases and results are interpreted by the attending veterinarian or SAHO.

-Objective: To present guidelines and educational material illustrating the need for biosecurity as a part of normal husbandry; when planning for a disease outbreak during horse activities; for transport; and during disease outbreaks.
+Objective: To prevent disease or disease spread by using biosecurity as a part of normal husbandry; when planning for a disease outbreak during horse activities; for transport; and during disease outbreaks.

-Biosecurity applied to horses and their environment is crucial in preventing disease spread and is particularly critical during a disease outbreak to prevent exposure of non-exposed animals to diseased horses.
+Biosecurity, or protocols aimed at preventing the introduction and/or spread of disease, is crucial in limiting an outbreak and is critical to prevent exposure healthy animals and people to diseased horses.
 Specific guidelines must be followed for sanitation, quarantine, and isolation.

-1. Biosecurity for Prevention: When assessing disease risk of methods of disease spread such as direct contact, aerosolization, or environmental contamination must be considered.
-Biosecurity measures target these modes of potential disease spread.
-Knowledge of basic horse husbandry and disease spread will assist in protecting equine health.
-Ideally, to limit the potential spread of disease agents, horses should be maintained in a clean environment with limited horse-to-horse contact or limited horse-to-human contact.
-Basic biosecurity practices are available on the EDCC biosecurity webpage
+1. Biosecurity for Prevention: When evaluating disease risk, it's important to think about how the disease can spread, such as through direct contact with others, through the air, or by touching contaminated surfaces in the environment.
+Biosecurity measures target these methods of potential disease spread.
+Ideally, to limit the potential spread of disease, all horses should be maintained in a clean environment with limited horse-to-horse contact or limited horse-to-human contact.
+Basic biosecurity practices are available on the EDCC biosecurity webpage.

 2. Quarantine and Isolation: Immediate isolation of sick horses is critical to limiting the spread of infectious diseases.
-Equine events where horses are commingled from multiple sources should develop an isolation plan for handling sick horses.
-Guidelines for how to set up an isolation area on a farm or at a horse event are available on the EDCC Website.
+At equine events where horses from different places come into contact it's important to have an isolation plan in place for dealing with any sick horses.
+Guidelines for how to set up an isolation area on a farm or at an event are available on the EDCC Website.
 Creating a quarantine/isolated area for affected and exposed animals is critical to preventing disease spread.
 SAHOs and attending veterinarians provide instruction in setting up quarantine and isolation and will enact quarantine and isolation for reportable diseases.

-3. Event Planning: Equine events and horse activities, including horse shows, racing, rodeos, sales, etc., when horses are transported to new environments or have contact with new horses, should have a biosecurity plan in place.
-This includes ensuring only healthy horses enter the event grounds, appropriate cleaning and disinfection protocols are being implemented, and quarantine and isolation measures are outlined in advance of the event.
+3. Event Planning: Equine events and activities, including horseshows, racing, rodeos, sales, etc., when horses are transported to new environments or have contact with new horses, should have a biosecurity plan in place.
+This includes ensuring only healthy horses enter the event grounds, appropriate cleaning and disinfection protocols are being followed, and quarantine and isolation measures are outlined in advance of the event.
 Plans for each type of activity are available on the EDCC website.

-Objective: To provide resources for stakeholders to better utilize drug therapy and vaccines to treat and prevent infectious disease.
+Objective: To give all stakeholders the tools they need to better use medications and vaccines to treat and prevent infectious diseases.

 Use of drugs and biologics such as vaccines are critical to treatment and prevention of disease.
 Vaccination is a critical component of a disease prevention plan and may or may not be indicated in the face of a disease outbreak.
 Development of drugs and vaccines and their recommended use is regulated by FDA and USDA respectively.